AztecProtocol/aztec-packages/boxes/README.md

 # Aztec-App

-Aztec-App is a set of tools to ease development on Aztec.
+Aztec-App is a set of tools designed to ease development on Aztec.
 It consists of two main components:

 1. `npx` script
 2. boxes (starter kits)